jmike/naomi/docs/query.md

 ### <a name="limit" href="#limit">$</a>limit

-Limits the number of records.
+Limits the number of records in a dataset.

 ##### Accepted Values